Comparison

 When multiple transactions land on the same day, Centinel assumes bills clear before income and computes the worst-case intraday balance — not just the end-of-day result.
 Since banks don't guarantee processing order, this gives you the most conservative realistic picture of any given day.

-Centinel is designed for anyone who needs to stay ahead of their checking account balance — particularly people on biweekly pay cycles, people with variable income, or anyone living with tight enough margins that timing matters.
-If you've ever wondered whether you can safely cover an upcoming bill or how much room you have until your next paycheck, Centinel is built to answer those questions specifically.
+Centinel is designed for anyone who makes day-to-day decisions about their checking account and wants short-term visibility into what's safe.
+If you've ever wondered whether you can cover an upcoming bill, how much room you have until your next paycheck, or whether it's safe to move cash to savings without cutting it too close, Centinel is built to answer those questions.

-Most personal finance apps — including Simplifi, YNAB, and Monarch Money — are built around budgeting: tracking where your money went and planning how to allocate it going forward.
-Centinel doesn't do budgeting.
-Instead, it focuses on forecasting: projecting what your checking account balance will be on every day over the next two months, and telling you whether you have surplus to deploy or a shortfall to prevent.
+Most personal finance apps — Simplifi, YNAB, Monarch — are built around budgeting: tracking where your money went and planning how to allocate it.
+Centinel doesn't budget.
+It forecasts your checking account balance day-by-day for the next two months and tells you whether you have surplus to deploy or a shortfall to prevent.
 Budgeting answers 'where should my money go?'
-Centinel answers 'will my money be there when I need it?’
+Centinel answers 'will it be there when I need it?'

 STAY A STEP AHEAD